MEDICAL ACUPUNCTURE FOR VETERINARIANS (MAV)

 - Module 10 [Farm Animal Focus}: Here we cover the role and clinical relevance of medical acupuncture for a range of problems affecting animals used for food and fiber, including reproductive issues, pulmonary hypertension, pain, and more.

 - Module 11 [Small Animal / Exotic Focus]: This module takes a broad view of the variety of avenues through which our acupuncture neuromodulation shifts our patients’ physiology toward a better state of overall health and well-being, incorporating consideration of a variety of specific maladies seen in a small animal practice.

 - Module 12 [Small Animal / Exotic Focus]: Students in the small animal and exotic section practice their ability to evaluate online cases and develop a treatment strategy with medical acupuncture and related techniques

 - Additional resources includes tutorials and support for getting started on your acupuncture career!

-Content delivery – online and Clinical Intensive onsite at the Hilton Fort Collins, Fort Collins, CO.
+Content delivery – Hybrid online and onsite.
+Modules for asynchronous home study are online.
+Hands-on Clinical Intensive workshop is onsite at the Hilton Fort Collins, Fort Collins, CO.